frehelfer/100DaysOfSwiftUI/P02-GuessTheFlag/README.md

-# Challenge 1 - 📏 Converter
+# Project 02 - 🏳️ GuessTheFlag

 **Purpose of the App :**

-A mobile app that does unit conversions like Meters to Miles or Celsius to Fahrenheit.
+A game that randomly asks the user for national flags and earns points as they get the correct answer.

 ##

-**Features Used :**
+**Features Learned :**

-Form, Section, TextField, NavigationView, Picker, ForEach, @State Dimension, UnitLenght, UnitDuration, UnitTemperature, UnitMass
+Stack, Image, Gradient, Frames, Buttons, Alerts, Desing

 ##